atodorov/atodorov.github.com/source/_posts/2015-04-26-installing-red-hat-enterprise-linux-7-on-macbook-air-2015.markdown

 for years because their products are Linux friendly.
 In particular the networking chip is ASIX and there is no problems with drivers for Linux.

+**UPDATE 2015-05-04:**
+You should also be able to use a Thunderbolt to Ethernet adapter which is more common for Apple users.
+[See here for more info](/blog/2015/05/04/thunderbolt-to-ethernet-adapter-on-linux/);

 In my case I've wiped out the entire SSD disk b/c I don't care about dual boot.
 Previously I've heard about anaconda crashing while it tries to detect the Mac OS file system.
 I've played around with Rawhide before going for RHEL 7.1 and didn't see any problems related to